-Term Definition Adapter Plate Device for attaching the FlexdeburrTM to robots or work surfaces.
+Term Definition Adapter Plate Device for attaching the Deburring Tool to robots or work surfaces.
 Air Filter Device for removing contamination from air supply lines.
-Typically refers to removal of particulates.
 Burr Any unwanted, raised protrusion on the work piece.
 Bur Cutting tool used to remove burrs from the work piece.
 Alternatively referred to as a rotary file, cutter, or bit.
 Climb Milling Cutting method where the direction of cutter rotation and tool motion are the same.
 Coalescing Filter Device designed to remove liquid aerosols from the supply air lines.
 Collet Gripping device used to hold cutting tools in the spindle.
 Compliance The ability of the spindle to passively move in response to protrusions on or deviations of the work piece.
 Conventional Milling Method of cutting where the direction of tool motion is opposite that of tool rotation.
 Regulator Device used to set and control the supplied air pressure to lower acceptable levels.
 Solenoid Valve Electrically controlled device for switching air supplies on and off.
-Spindle The rotating portion of the flexdeburr tool assembly.
-Turbine Motor Turbine motor that drives the spindle. -E Euro models.
+Spindle The rotating portion of the deburring tool assembly.
+Turbine Motor Component of deburring tool that drives the spindle. -E Euro models.